 Most bean-to-cup machines involve zero input from the user, all the way from grinding the beans to tamping and final extraction.
-However, some machines like this relatively new model from DeLonghi and both the Sage Oracle Touch and Sage Barista Touch approach the method from a different angle.
-Instead of being fully automated from start to finish, these machines require the user to interject either before or after the tamping stage.
-It's hardly a chore, mind, because all it involves is moving the portafilter from the grinding mechanism to the grouphead before hitting the extraction button.
-We personally prefer this method because is provides more scope for experimentation and makes one feel more like a barista.
+However, some machines like this model from DeLonghi and both the Sage Oracle Touch and Sage Barista Touch approach the method from a different angle.
+Instead of being fully automated from start to finish, these machines require the user to interject a little during the process.
+It's hardly a chore, mind, because all it involves is moving the portafilter from the grinding mechanism to the group head before hitting the extraction button.
+We personally prefer this method because is provides more scope for experimentation and makes one feel more like a proper barista.

 Granted, the manual with this machine is needlessly complicated and it may even encourage you to pack the whole lot up and send it back.
 Don’t, because in practice it’s much easier to use than the manual suggests.
 We would, however, have preferred a transparent water reservoir because it’s impossible to tell how much water is left without opening the lid and taking a peek.